JMantle/VML-site/README.md

 sign up/login with custom permissions for captains and admins

+standings for each team

+upcoming games

+team management tools

 # Permission

 please only view this code and share it for viewing.
 Please contact vailminorleaguevml@gmail.com for enquiries.